ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-workload-identity-bcp.md

 BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-The term container is sometimes used instead of workloads.
-These two terms can be used interchangably.
+The terms 'workload' and 'container' are used interchangeably.

 # Architecture and Recommendations {#recommendations}